irfansharif/irfansharif.github.io/content/blog/living-without-atomic-clocks.md

 transactions, and (b) there's an external low-latency communication channel between clients that could potentially impact activity on the database.

-For situations where reordering could be problematic, CRDB makes use of a "causality token", which is just the maximum timestamp encountered during a transaction.
+For situations where reordering could be problematic, <abbrev>CRDB</abbrev> makes use of a _causality token_, which is just the maximum timestamp encountered during a transaction.
 It's passed from one actor to the next in a causal chain, and serves as a minimum timestamp for successive transactions to guarantee that each has a properly ordered commit timestamp.
 Of course, this mechanism doesn't